TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ## Direct Memory Access (DMA) 💉🧠

-Direct Memory Access (DMA) appears to be three random words smushed together, but it’s a powerful tool in the embedded programmer’s arsenal.
-How?
+The final item on our agenda today!
+Direct Memory Access (DMA) may seem like three random words strung together, but it’s quite a powerful tool in the embedded programmer’s arsenal.
+How, you ask?

 {% alert "success" %}
-**DMA enables data transfer without consuming processor resources.** (Well, it consumes minimal resources, but only for setup.)
+**DMA enables data transfer without consuming processor resources.** (Well, it consumes some resources, but mainly for setup.)
 This frees up the processor to do other things while DMA takes care of moving data.
 We could use this saved time to prepare the next set of buffers, render the GUI, etc.
 {% endalert %}

-DMA can be used to transfer data from memory-to-peripheral (e.g. DAC, UART TX, SPI TX), from peripheral-to-memory (e.g. ADC, UART RX), across peripherals, or across memory.
-In this post, we're concerned with memory-to-peripheral transfer: DAC.
+DMA can be used to transfer data from memory-to-peripheral (e.g. DAC, {% abbr "UART", "A common asynchronous communication protocol in the embedded world." %} {% abbr "TX", "transfer" %}, SPI TX), from peripheral-to-memory (e.g. ADC, UART {% abbr "RX", "receive" %}), across peripherals, or across memory.
+In this post, we're concerned with one particular memory-to-peripheral transfer: DAC.

 Further Reading: